 The biggest problem you will face is deceptive gentlemen (and ladies) who will try to distract you in some way to make off with your wallet.
 So, if you find someone trying to get your attention, be cautious.
 And don't flash any valuables or highly branded clothing items - it's essentially screaming "I have a stack of cash come and rob me".

 As a solo female traveler there in September, I felt the streets to be fairly safe at night, but definitely stayed away from the smaller side streets in the Plaza de Armas area.
 The Miraflores & Barranca neighborhoods felt pretty safe at night, but I would echo what Jesse shared above.
 Cabs are cheap too, but look for ones with the radio taxi tel number on the roof vs.what may look like an unofficial cab driver.
 Be careful if watching a football match, the fans are zealous and can verge on rough, especially with foreigners, so keep a low profile.
-I would stay away from the Callau neighborhood at night. over 5 years ago
+I would stay away from the Callau neighborhood at night. almost 6 years ago